 2. Warrior 1

+The second equestrian yoga pose for core strength is named Warrior 1.
 Warrior 1 is ideal for opening the hips and strengthening thighs.

 The Basics: Start facing forward, with both hips facing forward, then stretch one leg back as if you were doing a lunge.
 Reach upward with both arms, keeping your elbows about even with your ears.
 Be sure not to pinch in your shoulders, but keep them wide and even.
 Stretch back with both arms, elongating your torso by drawing your belly button in toward your spine to protect your lower back.